lxgr-linux/pokete/README.md

 Feel free to contribute what ever you want to this game.
 New Pokete contributions are especially welcome, those are located in /pokete_data/poketes.py

+To see how to add more poketes/types/attacks to the game, see [the DevGuide](DevGuide.md)

 After adding new Poketes and/or Attacks you may want to run
 ```shell
 $ ./gen-wiki.py